ykacer/Advanced_analytics_on_Youtube_videos/README.md

 *  Clicking on comments icon to make short video comments displayed

-Videos download is simply performed thanks to [youtube-dl](https://github.com/ytdl-org/youtube-dl)
+Videos downloadiing is simply performed thanks to [youtube-dl](https://github.com/ytdl-org/youtube-dl).
+The video downloading being IO-bound, we implement a multithreaded videos loop.

-Possible improvments can be made by reaching also comments replies, which are much more numerous than comments themselves
+NB: Possible improvments can be made by reaching also comments replies, which are much more numerous than comments themselves.